-Crocheting a flat circle seems pretty straightforward: crochet in rounds, throw in some increases, and you've got a circle.
-Except, you probably don't have a circle — you probably have something a little misshapen.
+Crocheting a flat circle seems pretty straightforward: crochet in rounds, throw in some increases and — bam! — you've got a circle.
+Except, you probably don't actually have a circle.
+Instead, it's likely you have something a little misshapen.

-The good news is, this problem is fixable.
-If you follow a couple rules, you can have perfect circles every time.
+The good news is this problem is totally fixable.
+All you need are a few rules to help guarantee you get perfect circles every time.

-Your first round really sets the stage for success, so make sure you've got the right number of stitches from the get go.
+Your first round really sets the stage for success, so make sure you have the right number of stitches from the get-go.
 Too many stitches and you make waves; too few and you have a bowl.

-Generally, the taller the stitch, the more stitches you need in your first round:
+Generally, the taller the stitch, the more stitches you need in your first round.
+A few guidelines to keep in mind:

 - Round 1: Start with the recommended number of stitches listed above.